 During our more formative years, we laced up and ran outside.
 We didn’t worry about balance, strength, muscle tone, and energy.
 As the athlete ages, these become very important issues to address proactively.

 Sarcopenia is the process of age-related muscle loss.
-Starting in our thirties we start to lose a percentage of our muscle mass each and every year.
-Muscle mass is not only critical to performance, but it has also been proven to predict longevity and a longer healthspan.
-Simply put, your healthspan is the number of years that you live relatively disease-free, free of neurocognitive decline and free of a chronic disease burden which threatens your quality of life.
+Starting in our thirties, we start to lose a percentage of our muscle mass each and every year.
+Muscle mass is critical to performance and has also been proven to predict longevity and a longer health span.
+Simply put, your healthspan is the number of years that you live relatively disease-free, free of neurocognitive decline and free of a chronic disease burden that threatens your quality of life.

 Resistance exercise is a must for the aging athlete.
-A short well-balanced program consisting of calf exercises, squats, bridges, biceps curls, and shoulder exercises is critical to both reverse the changes of sarcopenia and maintain our current muscle mass.
+A short, well-balanced program consisting of calf exercises, squats, bridges, biceps curls, and shoulder exercises is critical to lessen the burden of sarcopenic changes and maintain our current muscle mass.

-As we age our body has a harder time making enough protein to suit our needs.
+As we age, our body has a harder time making enough protein to suit our needs.
 Our nutritional requirement for protein increases as we age.
-Unless you suffer from kidney disease, the average master athlete should be getting a minimum of 1.4-2 grams of protein per kilogram of body weight.
+Unless you suffer from kidney disease, the average master athlete should be getting a minimum of 1.4-1.6 grams of protein per kilogram of body weight.
 A contemporary body of research shows that the timing of that protein intake isn’t critical.
-So you do not need to bring that protein shake with you to the gym or track.
+So, you do not need to bring that protein shake with you to the gym or track.

 The effects of aging on the musculoskeletal system: Balance.